 3. Kapisi Pulu

 Similar to lu pulu, kapisi pulu uses cabbage instead of taro leaves, so that it is made with canned corned beef, tomatoes, onions and coconut cream.
 These ingredients are combined then wrapped in cabbage leaves and baked either in an oven or an umu for one to one and a half hours.
 You’ll sometimes see kapisi pulu served with kumala, which is a sweet potato.

 Feke or lo’i feke is grilled octopus or squid prepared in a coconut sauce.
 The octopus is cooked by simmering in a pot with coconut cream and usually onions for extra flavour.

 5. Faikakai Topai

-And for a sweet treat, look out for Faikakai Topai, which are dumplings in sweet coconut syrup.
-Or for a more traditional variations, substitute the Topai (dumplings) for Faikakai Mei (breadfruit in coconut syrup), Faikakai Ngou’a (taro leaves), Faikakai Malimali (ripe bananas) or Faikakai Manioke Tama (tapioca or cassava).
+And for a sweet treat, look out for faikakai topai, which are dumplings in sweet coconut syrup.
+Or for a more traditional variation, substitute the topai (dumplings) for faikakai mei (breadfruit in coconut syrup), faikakai ngou’a (taro leaves), faikakai malimali (ripe bananas) or faikakai manioke tama (tapioca or cassava).
 Learn more about the different types of fruit in the 10 Exotic Fruits in Tonga You Have to Try.

-And another naughty treat worth trying is Keki, which are Tongan-style doughnuts.
-They are round deep-fried dough balls which you can try from bakeries in Nuku’alofa, as well as the Matuku-ae-tau Bakery in Pangai, Lifuka Island in Ha’apai.
+And another naughty treat worth trying is keki, which are Tongan-style doughnuts.
+They are round deep-fried dough balls that you can try from bakeries in Nuku’alofa, as well as the Matuku-ae-tau Bakery in Pangai, Lifuka Island in Ha’apai.